After nearly two years of record-low mortgage rates, 2022 started off with rates nearly rising to levels we haven’t seen since before the pandemic.

-Mortgage rates have increased because of a variety of economic factors so far this year.
-Persistently high inflation is a big one, Jacob Channel, senior economic analyst at LendingTree told us.
-June’s inflation report shows 9.1% inflation, the highest level in 40 years.
-To combat this inflation, the Federal Reserve increased its benchmark short-term interest rate.
-Since inflation remained higher than expected, the Fed raised rates by 50 basis points in May, by 75 basis points in June, and is expected to raise them again by 75 basis point in late July.
+Various economic factors have led to an increase in mortgage rates this year.
+Persistently high inflation is a big reason, Jacob Channel, senior economic analyst at LendingTree told us.
+According to the Bureau of Labor and Statistics July’s inflation report, year-over-year inflation reached 8.5%.
+There are signs inflation is starting to cool, since June’s 40-year-high 9.1%.
+Because inflation still remains higher than expected, the Federal Reserve increased its benchmark short-term rate by 50 basis points in May, then by 75 basis points in June, and again by 75 points in July.

-Following the inflation report, mortgage rates spiked ahead of the Fed’s announcement.
+A spike in mortgage rates preceded the Fed’s announcement after the inflation report was released.
 “I think what we’re seeing is that lenders had already anticipated that the Fed was going to raise the Fed funds rate by 75 basis points and they began to preemptively push mortgage rates up,” Jacob Channel, senior economist at LendingTree, told us.

-Even with the recent dramatic increases, mortgage rates remain at normal levels and are still considered historically favorable.
+Despite the dramatic increases, mortgage rates remain at relatively normal levels and are still considered historically favorable mortgage rates.

-The difference of a point or so can mean a lot of money over a 30-year mortgage.
-But experts advise against trying to time the market to get the best mortgage rate.
-It’s more important to focus on finding the right house, and do it when your personal lifestyle and financial situation indicate it’s the right time.
+It’s also important to remember that while mortgage rates are important, and the difference of a point or so can mean a lot of money over a 30-year mortgage, experts advise against trying to time the market to get the best mortgage rate.
+Focus on finding the right house, and do it when your personal lifestyle and financial situation indicate it’s the right time.

 Closing Costs & Loan Fees